You are here: NTLawHbk » NTLawHandbook » WhatIsTheLaw

 Criminal law

 Criminal law is the category of law that deals with actions that are considered harmful or dangerous to society.
 It defines behaviours that are prohibited, such as murder, assault and theft, and it outlines the penalties for people who commit such acts.
-The purpose of criminal law is to protect people and property, deter this behaviour, maintain public order, and punish people who commit an offence.
+Criminal law aims to protect people and property, deter this behaviour, maintain public order, and punish people who commit an offence.
 In Australia, criminal law is governed by federal, state, and territory laws.
 The government prosecutes or enforces the law against a person or company, usually through the police, the Director of Public Prosecutions or some other government body.
 A person being prosecuted in criminal law is called the defendant or the accused.
 Criminal law is discussed in detail in Criminal offences and Criminal proceedings.

 Civil law

 Civil law is the category of law that deals with disputes between individuals or organisations.
-Some key areas of civil law include contract law, family law, torts such as negligence, family law and administrative law where the claim usually involves a person against a government agency.
+Some key areas of civil law include contract law, family law, torts such as negligence, family law and administrative law, where the claim usually involves a person against a government agency.

 This site is powered by FoswikiCopyright © by the contributing authors.
 All material on this collaboration platform is the property of the contributing authors.